 the most perplexing of all speech-related problems

 has been the issue of obscenity and what to do

 employed by individual justices to determine what

 for long periods of time, no single approach

-of defining obscenity
+Court.
+The difficulty of defining obscenity

 was memorably summarized by Justice Stewart in a

 response to pornography.
 The first

-commission, The 1970 Lockhart
+commission, The 1970 Lockhart Commission,

 for pornography except for pornographic depictions

 of minors, or sale of pornography to minors.